Ring size by country

 Fit confidence Exact table match

-Measurement confidence 70/100 · Medium Standard chart conversion; final fit still depends on band width and knuckle shape.
+Fit confidence 70/100 · Medium Standard chart conversion; final fit still depends on band width and knuckle shape.
 Confirm with a printable or physical sizer before ordering an expensive ring.

 - US